Lionel Hutz is my favorite simpsons character

 Collaboration with Christine Jauregui

 We built a convolutional neural network (CNN) to classify chest CT scans for cancer detection.
-We trained a CNN from scratch and then explored transfer learning by leveraging pre-trained models to improve performance.
-Additionally, we investigated the potential benefits and drawbacks of using model ensembles for this task.
+We trained a CNN from scratch and then explored the benefits of transfer learning by leveraging pre-trained models to improve performance.
+Additionally, we investigated the potential benefits and drawbacks of using model ensembles.

 GitHub Repo